nmiatelli/compass-devsecops-projeto-final/sprint-1/nginx-monitoring/docs/README.en.md

 4. Configure the resources:

-    - VPC CIDR: 10.0.0.0/24 (provides 256 IP addresses, sufficient for the project)
+    - VPC CIDR: 10.0.0.0/24 (provides 256 IP addresses, enough for the project)
     - Number of Availability Zones (AZs): 1
     - Number of public subnets: 1
     - Number of private subnets: 0